Calming Mindfulness Script For Anxiety + FREE Printable

 So here’s what I do when all those emotional self-care, mental wellness, and calming ideas don’t help – I allow myself to be anxious and wait until it simply passes.
 And to make it all easier for myself, I love to read this mindfulness script that helps you to accept your feelings and let them pass smoothly…

 You can use this mindfulness script too!
-Simply save this text (there’s a free download at the bottom of this page) and meditate on it for a while whenever your anxiety feels out of control.
+Simply save this text (there’s a link at the bottom of this page) and meditate on it for a while whenever your anxiety feels out of control.

 And don’t forget – you don’t really need to control it, even if simple measures like journaling don’t help… It’s okay to feel negative emotions and on the upside – they always pass.
 ALWAYS.